 - That Man Is Dead: John tells him he's going to treat him like he's a ghost as long as he's loyal to HIVE.
 Though Andy could care less.

 - Morality Pet: Averted with his wife and children.
-In fact, he was rather peeved when John brought them up as if it was supposed to make him see the error of his ways.
+In fact, he was rather peeved when John brought them up as if they supposed to mean something to Andy.
+They don't, and he probably wouldn't care at all if they get killed from the bomb.

 - More Than Mind Control: Even after Darhk's mind control drugs were off he's still loyal to him.